Lyons Groups of Galaxies

 Lyons Groups of Galaxies (or LGG) is an astronomical catalog of nearby groups of galaxies complete to a limiting apparent magnitude B0=14.0 with a recession velocity smaller than 5,500 km/s.
 The catalogue was obtained from the Lyon-Meudon Extragalactic Database.
 Two methods were used in group construction: a percolation method derived from Huchra and Geller and a hierarchical method initiated by R. Brent Tully.
 The catalog is a synthesized version of the two results.

 The LGG includes 485 groups and 3,933 member galaxies.
+Each group contains less than 10 galaxies, and certain members of famous galaxy clusters such as Virgo Cluster, Centaurus Cluster and Perseus-Pisces Supercluster will appear in the catalog.